6.7 Skills for innovation

 - students proactively plan the process of solving the chosen problem, search the information and evaluate the quality of the proposed solutions.

 - students explain the changing field of work, employment and economy in modern societies and assess its consequences for the society, the life of individuals.

 - students investigate the relationship of work and leisure for different social groups and the importance of social organizations in modern societies.

-Several continuing professional development courses have been developed by the Republic of Slovenia for Vocational Education and Training (CPI) and the Agency for the Promotion of Entrepreneurship, Internationalization, Foreign investment and Technology within projects, and by the Junior Achievement Slovenia for teachers from primary to secondary education, including school-based IVET.
+Several continuing professional development courses have been developed by the Republic of Slovenia for Vocational Education and Training (CPI) and the SPIRIT Slovenia Business Development Agency within projects, and by the Junior Achievement Slovenia for teachers from primary to secondary education, including school-based IVET.
 The Institute of the Republic of Slovenia for Vocational Education and Training provides some materials and guidelines (smernice), which were developed within the scope of different projects and can help teachers of entrepreneurship education at upper secondary level (general and school-based IVET).
 Slovenia is still involved in projects aimed at developing teaching methods and materials.

-Governmental fostering of innovation and entrepreneurship is implemented through programmes of the Public Agency for Entrepreneurship, Internationalization, Foreign Investments and Technology – SPIRIT Slovenia, which are part of the Ministry of Economic Development and Technology (Ministrstvo za gospodarski razvoj in tehnologijo).
+Governmental fostering of innovation and entrepreneurship is implemented through programmes of the SPIRIT Slovenia Business Development Agency, which are part of the Ministry of the Economy, Tourism and Sport (Ministrstvo za gospodarstvo, turizem in šport).
 This public agency organizes programmes and workshops for young people (aged 15–29) under the trademark ‘It’s “happening” to youth’ (Mladim se dogaja) such as: